Our Interim Chair, Ben Greenwood

 Trained as a journalist, Ben now works for Blackburn with Darwen Council as the deputy head of service for communications and engagement.
 As part of his role, he works on major health and care transformation programme in the borough.

-Ben, who developed epilepsy at 27, has a deep interest in is passionate about improving all services.
+Ben, who developed epilepsy at 27, has a deep interest in and is passionate about improving all services.

 He has been part of Healthwatch Rochdale since its inception and got involved in Healthwatch’s predecessor LINKS.

-David Bradshaw - Treasure
+David Bradshaw - Treasurer

 As the owner of Home Instead Rochdale, my focus is on the service first and the business second as I want to provide a quality service that I would be happy to use for myself and my family.